Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/running-the-app.md

                 "ClientId": "[Surveys application client ID]",
                 "ClientSecret": "[Surveys application client secret]",
                 "PostLogoutRedirectUri": "https://localhost:44300/",
+                "WebApiResourceId": "[Surveys.WebAPI app ID URI]",
-                "WebApiResourceId": "[App ID URI of your Survey.WebAPI application]", "TenantId": "[Your tenant ID]"
+                "TenantId": "[Your tenant ID]"
               },
             "Redis": {
-                "Endpoint": "[Redis cache endpoint]",
-                "Password": "[Redis cache primary key]"
+              "Configuration": "[Redis DNS name].redis.cache.windows.net,password=[Redis primary key],ssl=true"
               }
           }

     Replace the entries in [square brackets] with the correct values.

-    - `ClientId`: The client ID of the Surveys app.
+    - `AzureAd:ClientId`: The client ID of the Surveys app.
-    - `ClientSecret`: The key that your generated when you registered the Surveys application in Azure AD.
+    - `AzureAd:ClientSecret`: The key that you generated when you registered the Surveys application in Azure AD.
-    - `WebApiResourceId`: The App ID URI that you specified when you created the Surveys.WebAPI application in Azure AD.
+    - `AzureAd:WebApiResourceId`: The App ID URI that you specified when you created the Surveys.WebAPI application in Azure AD.
-    - `TenantId`: The object ID for your Azure AD tenant.
+    - `AzureAd:TenantId`: The object ID for your Azure AD tenant.
 To find this value in the Azure portal, navigate to your tenant.
 Click **Applications**, then click **View Endpoints** at the bottom of the portal.
 The tenant ID is the GUID that appears in the endpoint URLs.
-    - `Endpoint`: Host name of the Redis cache, `[DNS name].redis.cache.windows.net`.
+    - `Redis:Configuration`: Build this string from the DNS name of the Redis cache and the primarcy access key.
+For example, "tailspin.redis.cache.windows.net,password=2h5tBxxx,ssl=true".
-    - `Password`: Primary key for the Redis cache.

 4. Save the updated secrets.json file.